Where do alpacas come from?

 How long is their gestation?

 Alpacas have a gestation of about 11.5 months.
-They give birth to a cria which generally weighs about 6 to 9 kg.
-They tend to be born in day light in the late morning, but are seldom born later than mid-afternoon.
+They give birth to a single cria which generally weighs about 6 to 9 kg.
+Alpaca crias tend to be born in daylight in the late morning, but are seldom born later than mid-afternoon.
 They very rarely have twins, but if they do they rarely both survive.
-The cria is weaned at about 6 months.
+Crias are typically weaned at about 6 months.

 Are they difficult to breed?

-The females are first bred at about 18 months of age.
+The females are first bred at about 2 years old.
 They are induced ovulators and therefore can be bred at any time.
+However, we want the cria to be born in late Spring/early Summer so typically mating occurs between May and July.
+This is to avoid the colder months as female alpacas do not lick their cria dry.
+If crias are born during the colder months of the year, they can die of hypothermia.
 The females are generally re-mated 2 to 6 weeks after the birth.
 Males become fertile at about 2 to 3 years old.

 Do they need special shelter or fencing?